History of the Park

 - Walt Disney also hired Fairyland’s first executive director, Dorothy Manes, and one of our puppeteers, Bob Mills

 The park thrived, and in 1956, the City of Oakland Parks and Recreation Department hired Burton Weber to promote the wonders inside Fairyland’s gates.
-Mr. Weber created a program for young children called Fairyland Personalities, which is still part of our Children’s Theater program.
+Mr. Weber created a program for young children called Fairyland Personalities, which is still part of our Children’s Theatre program.

 But it takes more than goodwill to sustain a place like Fairyland, and by the early 1990s, our park needed help.
 In 1994, with help from the Lake Merritt Breakfast Club, we applied for and received 501(c) (3) nonprofit status.
 Now we can apply for grants, receive bond funds, and solicit donations to further our mission to provide a safe, family-centered environment that stimulates young children’s imagination and creativity.
 It’s been our goal ever since we opened on September 2, 1950.